 What is a Co-op?

-Developed over almost 2 centuries of cooperative businesses, Co-ops around the world are guided by seven principles by which they put their values into practice.
+Developed over almost two centuries of cooperative businesses, Co-ops around the world are guided by eight principles by which they put their values into practice.